-Our students will have the opportunity to spend time outside on the closed and guarded inner courtyard of the ‘Sadovye Kvartaly’ residential complex.
-The school will also have it’s own full-time security guard.
+Our students spend time outside on the closed and guarded inner courtyard of the ‘Sadovye Kvartaly’ residential complex.
+The school has a security guard working full-time.
 There is a CCTV in public areas of the school.

 The school menu is planned based on the nutritional needs of young children.
 Meals are prepared daily by our partners, at the ‘My Sadik’ kindergarten in the same residential complex – ‘Sadovye Kvartaly’.
 It is also possible to organize an individual menu based on specific dietary restrictions.

 Overall there is 4 classes in the school.
 Each class will have 12 to 16 students.
 So every child can count on the maximum attention of the teacher.